-Thyroid Eye Disease (TED) is a progressive, chronic autoimmune disease with heterogeneous signs and symptoms that can threaten patients’ vision1,2
+Thyroid Eye Disease (TED) is a lifelong, progressive autoimmune disease with heterogeneous signs and symptoms that can threaten patients’ vision and impact quality of life1-3

-According to the American and European Thyroid Associations, TED is best evaluated and managed with a multidisciplinary approach between endocrinologists and eye care providers, such as ophthalmologists, who specialize in treatment of the disease.4
+According to the American and European Thyroid Associations, TED is best evaluated and managed with a multidisciplinary approach between endocrinologists and eye care providers, such as ophthalmologists, specializing in treating the disease5

-You may have heard or read TED also referred to as Graves’ orbitopathy, Graves’ ophthalmopathy, thyroid-associated orbitopathy, or thyroid ophthalmopathy.5
+You may have heard or read that TED is also referred to as Graves’ orbitopathy, Graves’ ophthalmopathy, thyroid-associated orbitopathy, or thyroid ophthalmopathy.6

-When TED goes untreated, muscle and fat behind the eye expand, causing debilitating, pronounced signs and symptoms, including5:
+When TED goes untreated, muscle and fat behind the eye may begin to expand, causing debilitating, pronounced signs and symptoms, including3,4,6,7:

 • Proptosis